Easy Crazy Hot Tour

-The Easy Crazy Hot Tour is the first worldwide concert tour and second overall by South Korean girl group Le Sserafim, held in support of the group's extended plays Easy (2024), Crazy (2024), and Hot (2025).
-The tour began in Incheon, South Korea, on April 19, 2025, and is currently set to have 31 shows across Asia and North America.
+The Easy Crazy Hot Tour was the first worldwide concert tour and second overall by South Korean girl group Le Sserafim, held in support of the group's extended plays Easy (2024), Crazy (2024), and Hot (2025).
+The tour began in Incheon, South Korea, on April 19, 2025, and concluded on February 1, 2026 in Seoul, with 31 shows across Asia and North America.

+The tour was positively received and commercially successful, grossing $34.1 million and becoming one of the top 10 highest-grossing K-pop tours of 2025.

 Background

 The Easy Crazy Hot Tour was announced by Source Music on February 28, 2025, with initial dates spanning locations in South Korea, Japan, Taiwan, Hong Kong, the Philippines, Thailand, and Singapore.

 As part of the tour's initial announcement, it was noted that a North American leg would take place in September 2025.
 Details were revealed in June 2025, with shows confirmed in seven cities in the United States and one in Mexico.

 For the North American leg of the tour, the group partnered with Amazon Music to distribute tour merchandise including apparel and light sticks.
 Merchandise was sold online, at concert venues, and at pop-up stores in Los Angeles and Seattle, which utilized cashierless payment and were visited by over 1,700 people.

+In November 2025, two shows, marketed as the Easy Crazy Hot Encore, took place at the Tokyo Dome.
+Following this, two final encore shows in Seoul were announced for early 2026, marking the conclusion of the tour.